-DCP will use a full range of engagement tools, including land-use planning exercises, charrettes, and site visits, to help the community stakeholders gain a shared understanding of the existing conditions and challenges and consider how the community’s goals and needs could be met through multiple scenarios, including retention, redevelopment, or transformation of the Sheridan Expressway into a boulevard.
-The broader area beyond the Sheridan will be considered, and special attention will be given to improving access to Hunts Point.
-Participants will consider affordable housing, local retail services and supermarkets, jobs (existing jobs and job creation), open space/parks, the Bronx River Greenway, schools, industrial businesses, transit access, and pedestrian safety issues, and potential brownfields in the area.
-Participants will consider variations in uses, densities and designs.
-The group will identify areas of agreement and difference as the City works toward an overall vision for the Sheridan-Hunts Point area.
-Summary results of these events will be posted on this web site as the events occur.
+A full range of engagement tools, including land-use planning exercises, charrettes, and site visits, were used to help community stakeholders gain a shared understanding of the existing conditions and challenges and consider how the community’s goals and needs could be met through multiple scenarios, including retention, redevelopment, or transformation of the Sheridan Expressway into a boulevard.
+The broader area beyond the Sheridan was considered and special attention given to improving access to Hunts Point.
+Local priorities were used to guide the planning process and ultimately form recommendations.

-A key element of the City’s study will be additional transportation information and land use analyses to complement the transportation analysis being conducted by the NYSDOT.
-The City’s analysis will include:
+A key element of the City’s study was the collection of in depth information about area transportation and land use used to conduct analysis.
+The City’s analysis included:

 - Traffic network analysis, including all of the critical elements of the road network that affect access to Hunts Point and other destinations in the study area.

 - Hunts Point truck study, to gather up-to-date information on access to industrial areas including Hunts Point, a critical economic driver for the Bronx and the region.

 - Land use analysis of the surrounding area and the options identified during the community visioning process

 - A comprehensive sustainability analysis of different options